dkimhw/launch_school/js_109/resources.md

 ### Written Exam Plan

 1. Focus on 1 to 2 hours every day.
-Show up everyday to study and do consistent, quality work in every day.
+Show up everyday to study and do consistent, quality work every day.
 Even on days you do not necessary want to
 2. Attend Study Groups **(Completed)**
    1. Really understand what will be on the exam
    2. The format